 Our teaching is informed by research, professional practice and industry engagement and modules change periodically to reflect developments in the discipline.

-Satisfactory attendance of an interview day during which you will conduct a micro-teach session, baseline literacy and numeracy assessment, take part in a group discussion and have a one to one interview with a member of the core team.
-You are also required to hold an honours degree, and it is recommended that you hold level 2 qualifications in English (literacy) and Mathematics (numeracy).
-Satisfactory Disclosure and Barring Service (DBS)* enhanced check. *Please note there is a charge of £44 for a DBS check.
+Post-application, candidates are required to attend an interview day during which you will conduct a micro-teach session, baseline literacy and numeracy assessment, take part in a group discussion and have a one to one interview with a member of the core team.

 If English is not your first language you will need an IELTS score of 6.0, with a minimum score of 5.5 in each component (Reading, Writing, Listening and Speaking), or an equivalent English Language qualification.

 All of our graduates are practising teachers.
 Previous trainees have gone on to study further specialist teaching qualifications, for example the level 5 Certificate in Continuing Education Teaching Literacy and ESOL or the level 5 Certificate in Teaching Numeracy) or have progressed to Postgraduate and Masters’ level study.
 There are other opportunities to work in teaching and/or management in any post-compulsory educational setting.

 Timetables: Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Part-time classes are normally scheduled on one or two days per week.